(Hemiptera)

 Cicadidae: Cicadas

 There are multiple species of cicada in New Mexico, in more than one genus.
-Two of my photos show what people usually find: the empty exoskeleton of a cicada nymph.
+Several photos show what people usually find: the empty exoskeleton of a cicada nymph.
 The adult emerges from a slit in the back.
 In one image the branch has been bent back to provide a view of the slit.
 The image with the nymph exoskeleton upside down shows it in the position in which I found it.
+The November 2023 image shows mud still clinging to the exoskeleton.
 Such discarded exoskeletons are known as exuviae (usually plural).

 Coccoidea (superfamily), Dactylopiidae: Cochineal Bug (Dactylopius)